 If the search is turning up nothing, then you might want to check your credit report.
 There are three credit reference agencies that might have details of old loans and credit, though these are usually marked as ‘settled’ if you’ve paid in full.
-Your statutory credit report should set you back a few pounds only.
+Your statutory credit report should only set you back a few pounds.

 If the bank can’t find your policy, you can still complain to the Financial Ombudsman, though they’ll need you to cast your mind back and note down everything you can remember about the sale.

-Recommended by MoneySavingExpert and LegalBeagles, Resolver's Free PPI Reclaim tool is all you need to submit your reclaim with ease.
+Recommended by MoneySavingExpert and LegalBeagles, Resolver's free tool is all you need to reclaim mis-sold PPI with ease.

 - Note down anything you can remember about the sale that might be relevant.